 I thought I was nervous when one of my tennis tournaments was just around the corner.
 I would have terrible stomach aches before any match.
 Now I’m experiencing even worse feelings: my daughters’ tournament coming up…

 Let me go back 3 years ago when I was invited by one of my relatives to assist at his son’s tennis matches.
 My relative was a pack of nerves.
-He would comment on his son’s decision-making, stand up or sit down every five minutes, clap… he even got into an argument with the father of his son’s opponent.
+He would comment on his son’s decision-making, stand up or sit down every five minutes, and clap… he even got into an argument with the father of his son’s opponent.

-I thought, “Why can’t he just relax and watch the match?”
+I thought “Why can’t he just relax and watch the match?”

 I then committed to the idea that I would never act the way this particular parent did.

 But despite that, I almost lost it at my daughters’ first tournament…

 I felt the need to get up and give them instructions, tell them where to position themselves, and remind them to keep the score (well, they kind of needed that in their first tournament because they were very nervous too).
 Controlling myself was hard.

 Now, after many tournaments that my daughters have played, and with another one just around the corner, I feel the butterflies in my stomach already.
 I am in a constant state of nerves and can’t sleep at night very well… I am stressed.

 And I think to myself:

 “Why do I have to feel like this?
 What is all the stress for?
 What is the worst that can happen: lose a match, not get a trophy?
 So what???”